occupational disability calculator

 How accurate is an online calculator for occupational disability?

-Online calculators provide a good initial orientation.
-However, for an accurate calculation of your contributions and the optimal pension amount that considers all individual factors, personal consultation with experts is essential.
+Online calculators provide a good initial guide.
+However, for an exact calculation of your contributions and the optimal pension amount, taking all individual factors into account, personal advice from experts is essential.
 The calculators use general assumptions that may not fully reflect your specific situation.

-What documents do I need to use a disability insurance calculator?
+What documents do I need to use a BU calculator?

-For most online calculators, you need to provide information about your date of birth, occupation, approximate net income, and the desired pension amount and term.
+For most online calculators, you will need details of your date of birth, occupation, approximate net income and the desired pension amount as well as term.
 More detailed calculators may also ask about existing liabilities or savings goals.

 Can I rely on the result of a disability insurance calculator?

-The result of an occupational disability insurance calculator serves as an estimate and initial indication.
-The actual terms and premiums may vary, as insurers conduct a detailed health assessment and risk evaluation that cannot be fully captured online.
+The result of a disability insurance calculator serves as an estimate and initial indication.
+The actual terms and premiums may differ, as insurers carry out a detailed health check and risk assessment that cannot be fully reflected online.

 What happens if I have pre-existing conditions and use a disability insurance calculator?

-Most simple BU calculators cannot take into account pre-existing conditions in detail.
-As a result, the outcome can be inaccurate if there are existing health issues.
-In this case, an anonymous risk inquiry through an expert and individual consultation is particularly important.
+Most simple income protection calculators cannot take pre-existing conditions into detailed account.
+The result can therefore be inaccurate if there are existing health issues.
+In this case, an anonymous pre-assessment enquiry via an expert and individual advice are particularly important.

 How often should I recalculate my occupational disability insurance?

-Does a disability insurance policy also cover inflation?
+Does a calculator for occupational disability also account for inflation?

-Some calculators offer the option to include an assumed inflation rate.
-Regardless of this, you should pay attention to dynamic options in the contract that regularly adjust your pension in the event of benefits or your contributions, and thereby your insurance coverage, to maintain purchasing power.
+Some calculators offer the option of including an assumed rate of inflation.
+Regardless, you should look out in the contract for escalation options that regularly adjust your pension in the event of a claim or your contributions and thus your insurance cover, in order to preserve purchasing power.

 Subscribe to our newsletter